 You would be well advised to pitch your tent by Hvolsvöllur, for example at the campsite Langbrók in Fljótshlíð.
 You could also choose to journey North West of Hvolsvöllur to Landmannalaugar, a geothermal nature reserve located in the southern highlands.
 This area is famous for its spectacular scenery and hiking routes; visitors can choose a variety of lengths, ranging from the one-hour jaunt to the four-day trail called the Laugavegur.

 The Iceland Touring Association operates a mountain lodge to provide hikers respite, though be aware that this must be booked a long time in advance of your stay.

 On the south coast, you will find that campsites become a little more sparse.
-However, the Kleifarmörk campsite, 2.5 kilometres outside of Kirkjubæjarklaustur, does not disappoint for its natural splendour, nor for practicalities, which include: picnic benches, bathrooms and a football field.
+However, the Kleifarmörk campsite, 2.5 kilometers outside of Kirkjubæjarklaustur, does not disappoint for its natural splendor, nor for practicalities, which include: picnic benches, bathrooms, and a football field.